V.1 - Love and War

 4. A different kind of sole traveller.

-5. Our favoite soundbite “Habibi come to dubai.”
+5. Our favourite soundbite “Habibi come to dubai.”

 6. The arabic word for love (Hubb.)
 Get the complete text or split it between 2 people for the same price.